Ghaychak: Double-chambered bowl lute

 A double-chambered bowl lute with four or more metal strings and a short fretless neck.
 It is used by Iranians and Baloch people, and is similar to Sarinda.

 The soundbox is carved out of a single piece of wood.
 The upper orifice is partly covered in the middle by the handle and the lower one is covered by a skin membrane against which the bridge rests.

+In most Balochi musics, it is considered the main instrument and it is only through this instrument that the Baloch musician can tell his inner sadness with the same poignancy.

+The most famous musician of this instrument is Din Mohammad Zangshahi from Balochistan.